surfer190/fixes/network-automation/awx-basics.md

 ### Credentials

-Credentials are used by tower to authenticate against machines, synchronize ith inventory sources and import projet content from git - fuck scm.
+Credentials are used by tower to authenticate against machines, synchronize ith inventory sources and import project content from git - fuck scm.
 SCM is GIT.

 > tower encrypts passwords and key info and never makes it available via the API